-There are different procedures that you can do to your face to make your skin look good and make yourself feel good too.
+There are different facial procedures you can do to make your skin look good and make yourself feel good too.
 Facials that spas and salons offer would combine different procedures to produce supple, soft, and clean skin.
-Exfoliation and steaming are two of the procedures that are often selected.
+Exfoliation and facial steaming are two of the procedures that are often selected.
 Some use them both while others prefer to use one over the other.

 One question that has baffled many skincare enthusiasts about combining both procedures is the order by which they are done.
 Is it best to exfoliate before or after steaming your face?
 By getting to know both procedures, we’ll be able to figure out their proper order.

 Exfoliation is a process where you remove dead skin cells from the topmost layer of your skin.
 This can be done as part of your skincare routine.
 However, you shouldn’t do it too often because you may end up hurting your skin.

 Through exfoliation, the dead skin cells are removed and that helps brighten your complexion.
 It can prevent your skin from looking dull, especially as you age.
 As we allgrow older, cell turnover slows down.

 The skin naturally makes new cells every after about 30 days.
 That said, not all the dead cells completely shed off.
 This could make your skin look dry and flaky.
 These dead skin cells may also block your pores in combination with sebum.